 Mexican Palm

-These palm trees can grow up to as high as 80 to 100 feet.
+These trees can grow up to as high as 80 to 100 feet.
 They have leaves that are fan-shaped and dark green.

 These fronds can grow up to 3 to 5 feet wide so they can be quite massive.
 Its trunk is reddish-brown but over time, it tends to fade out into a dull gray color.

 It’s quite thin and it tapers out into the top as it matures.
-Because they’re quite large in size, Mexican Palms aren’t suited for a small backyard or for garden landscaping.
+Because they’re quite large in size, Mexican palms aren’t suited for a small backyard or for garden landscaping.
 They’re also quite high risk for areas that are prone to monsoons and hurricanes.

 Windmill Palm